soaresgui99/powershell-codes-for-active-directory/README.md

-# Useful Commands to help your Active Directory administration
+# Useful Commands | Active Directory administration
-> This repository will help with useful codes to management an Active Directory environment.
+> This repository will help with useful commands/scripts to administrate your Active Directory.

 ### Enjoy =D